nuxxafk/nuxxafk.github.io/_posts/2025-05-04-May-The-4th-Be-With-You.md

 But seeing that I seem to be loving family time now, so much so that I maybe starting my own soon, everything changes.

-You know when it's 3am, it's quiet, I sometimes wish Dad was here or I just wished I had this thing back then.
+You know when it's 3am, it's quiet, I sometimes wish Dad was here or I just wish I had this thing back then.

 Instead of treating it of what I had treated it as before.
 Because I've been a stubborn idiot back then.